Mi Fido Amici Davvero

 Argital’s products DO NOT contain:

-- ingredients of animal origins (with the exception for honey and bee’s wax which do not request any animal lost or sacrifice);
+- ingredients of animal origins (with the exception for Propolis, honey and bee's wax which do not involve any sacrifice of the animal);

 - colourings;